 Customer deposits - The District requires landfill customers to provide a security deposit to activate a charge account.
 The security deposit can be in the form of cash, certificate of deposit (payable to and held by the District), bonds and/or a letter of credit.
 The cash deposits are carried on the Statement of Net Position as restricted current assets.
-The portion of deposits covered by certificates of deposit (held in the customer's name), bonds and letters of credit were \$376,000 and \$376,000 at June 30, 2016 and 2015, respectively, and are not carried on the Statement of Net Position.
+The portion of deposits covered by certificates of deposit (held in the customer's name), bonds and letters of credit were \$376,000 and \$376,000 at June 30, 2017 and 2016, respectively, and are not carried on the Statement of Net Position.

 Capital assets - Property and equipment with a cost of \$5,000 or more and a life greater than three years are capitalized and stated at cost, except for the portions acquired by contribution, which are reported at their fair market value on the date received.
+Donated assets are valued at acquisition value on the date donated.
 The costs of normal maintenance and repair that do not add to the value of the asset or materially extend asset lives are not capitalized.